 - Mix it with your hands until a dough forms.

-- Press the dough into silicone candy molds.
+- Press the dough into silicone molds.
 Place the molds on a baking sheet.

 - Transfer the baked treats to a wire rack to cool.